otto-de/jlineup/docs/CONFIGURATION.md

  screenshots.
 This can be used for various things, like throwing things out of the DOM by id or class, replacing images etc.
  Be creative but careful :D

+ Since JLineup 4.2.0, the JavaScript can be enriched with a special function:
+ `jlineup.sleep(int milliseconds)`
+ You can mix this into your JavaScript to have real execution pauses, without having to write additional async/await or setTimeout functions.

  * Scope: Site
  * Type: String
  * Default: `null`